Bee Sanctuaries

 Location: Private property

-Sustainable management is applied.
-Pesticides or herbicides are not used in or around the Sanctuary.
-Bees enjoy a natural diet and live peacefully, away from stress factors such as treatments, transport or intensive manipulations which aim to maximise production.
-The free life of Bees and other pollinators reverently follows the rhythms of nature.
-Bees take advantage of the opportunity provided to them and freely build their own wax, choose their own queens and number of drones, and swarm whenever they want.
-The Sanctuary also provides a home to Bees rescued from swarms.
-Sometimes Bee colonies are donated to good hosts.
+The Sanctuary follows sustainable management practices.
+No pesticides or herbicides are used within or around it.
+The Bees enjoy a natural diet and live peacefully, without stress factors such as chemicals, relocations, or intensive handling aimed at maximising production.
+Life for the Bees and other pollinators flows in harmony with nature's rhythms.
+They are free to build their own wax combs, choose their own queens and the number of drones, and swarm whenever they wish.
+The Sanctuary also offers a home to Bees rescued from swarms.
+Occasionally, Bee colonies are gifted to good hosts.